It's been a while since I've regaled people with stories from the Land of We.

 I can honestly say, it was not my fault - I was covering the FLW Costa Series weigh-in in northwest Arkansas at the time.

 That evening, as I navigated my way home, the Lawman - bless his heart - called me to tell me about the "minor mishap" which caused the porch light to quit working.

 Let's just say the porch light quit working because the entire porch roof fell off the house.

-The Lawman later admitted he "skedaddled" quite fast, when instead of fixing the sagging roof issue, the new post caused enough stress to pull the aging roof off the house frame, bringing it down onto the porch and front yard.
+The Lawman later admitted he "skedaddled" quite fast, when instead of fixing the sagging roof issue, the new post caused enough stress to pull the aging covering off the house frame, bringing it down onto the concrete below and the front yard.

 The only casualty, was my beloved rocking chair.
 No pets or humans were injured in the catastrophe.